gvwilson/sensibleadventures/bookster/bookster.md

 long-legged stride.
 "Was his jacket magic?" she asked when the bookster finally slowed down enough for conversation.

 "I'm afraid so," the bookster said over his shoulder.
-"Have you ever seen magic before?"
+"Have you seen magic before?"

-"Sure, a couple of times.
+"Sure.
 When Fraederiq–" Erileine swallowed.
 "Fraederiq broke his arm when we were little.
 We were playing dares on a swing rope, trying to see who could get the highest, and he fell off.
 Gaeston walked up here to get the captain's wife, and she came and did a spell so that Fraederiq's arm would mend straight."
 She saw no reason to add that Fraederiq's father had waited almost a week.
 By the time she reached Starboard Town, his son had been drenched in fever, and his arm had been mottled.
 That had been just a few months after Fraederiq's mother had left; Fraederiq's arguments with his father had started almost as soon as he was well enough to stand again.

 "And there was a rock slide a couple of years ago when we berthed in Mau Ngapcha.
 The captain hired a Bantangui to make the rocks dance